Tax-filing season media kit

 This year, if you are registered for My Account, you can use the CRA’s Auto-fill my return service when you file online.

 How do I register for My Account?

-To register for My Account, you must provide some personal information, including your Social Insurance Number (SIN) as well as a piece of information from your most recently assessed tax return.
+To register for My Account, you must register online by providing some personal information, including your Social Insurance Number (SIN) as well as a piece of information from your most recently assessed tax return.
 You will be prompted to create a user ID and password, as well as to select security questions and answers.
-A CRA security code letter will be mailed to the address we have on file for you.
-If you have moved recently, contact us first to update your mailing address.
-Call our Individual Income Tax Enquiries or the e-Services Helpdesk to change your address.

 You mayalso be able to register for My Account using a Sign-in Partner.
 This option lets you log in with a user ID and password you may already have, such as for online banking or another service provider.
 For more information, see Sign-in Partners Help and FAQs.

-To learn more about logging in with a Sign-in Partner or about the registration process, go to www.cra.gc.ca/myaccount.
-If you need help getting access to My Account, call 1-800-714-7257.
+To learn more about logging in with a Sign-in Partner or about the registration process, go to cra.gc.ca/myaccount.
+If you need help getting access to My Account, call 1-800-959-8281.

 Can I register for online mail?

 Yes, the CRA has an online mail service for individuals.
 This service is quick, easy, and secure.
 Once registered for online mail, individuals will receive their notices of assessment and reassessment, and some other types of correspondence online, instead of waiting for a paper version to come through the mail.